 Abortion in Ireland - what is the law?

+Ireland abortion referendum: What is the law?

 On Friday May 25 people in the Republic of Ireland will vote on whether they want to make changes to the country's strict abortion laws, upheld in the Eighth Amendment of the Irish constitution.